-fanSHEN uses theatre to help people imagine what they haven't thought of yet.
+fanSHEN works through theatre and the arts to help people imagine what they haven't thought of yet.

 Our work promotes ideas of environmental, social and financial sustain-agility and these ideas are embedded in the making-process.